patchy-knowledge/Term-Project/README.md

-# Term-Project
+# Fall 2022 15-112 Term Project: Touhou 15.112 ~ Python Bugs in Limbo ~

-Fall 2022 15-112 Term Project: Touhou 15.112 ~ Python Bugs in Limbo ~
+Touhou-style bullet hell game.

 # How to use: